 You need to make sure that you are measuring the faucet centers.
 This will refer to the distance, in inches, between pre-drilled faucet holes in the vanity or sink, from all centers of the left hole to the right hole’s very center.
 The center points should correspond to center faucet connections so they can be installed there.
 It would be important to measure the distance between the wall to faucet holes, and to account for other obstructions, like cabinets and mirrors.

 When you design a bathroom update, you must remember that the different hardware pieces should be complementary.
-The faucet should be kept at a proportional and reasonable size.
-The spout must reach the middle of the sink basin and it should be high enough up from the deck or vanity so it is well-balanced.
+The faucet must be kept at a proportional and reasonable size.
+The spout must reach the middle of the sink basin and it should be high enough from the deck or vanity so it is well-balanced.

 It is Not Just About Looks